Cultural Revolution: Evaluations

 On 27 June 1981, the Central Committee of the Chinese Communist Party adopted the Resolution on Certain Questions in the History of Our Party Since the Founding of the People's Republic of China, an official assessment of major historical events since 1949.
 The Resolution declared that the Cultural Revolution was "responsible for the most severe setback and the heaviest losses suffered by the people, the country, and the party since the founding of the People's Republic."

 After the Cultural Revolution, a massive social and cultural movement known as the New Enlightenment took place in mainland China since the late 1970s.
 The movement lasted throughout the 1980s, and opposed the ideology of Cultural Revolution and feudalism.
 The New Enlightenment movement ended due to the Tiananmen Square protests and massacre in June 1989.
 After Deng Xiaoping's southern tour in early 1992, however, intellectuals in mainland China became divided and formed two major schools of thought, the Liberalism and the New Left, which held different views on the Cultural Revolution.
-Meanwhile Maoist scholars hold another view.

 To this day, public discussion of the Cultural Revolution is still limited within mainland China.
 The Chinese government continues to prohibit news organizations from mentioning details, and online discussions and books about the topic are subject to official scrutiny.
+Publications about perspectives of victims are prohibited.
 Textbooks abide by the "official view" of the events.
 Many government documents from the 1960s onward remain classified.
 Despite inroads by prominent sinologists, independent scholarly research is discouraged.
+Discussion of the Cultural Revolution has become further proscribed, involving censorship of certain themes, under the general secretaryship of Xi Jinping.

 Mao Zedong's legacy remains in some dispute.
 During the anniversary of his birth, many people viewed Mao as a godlike figure and referred to him as "the people's great savior".
 Contemporary discussions in the CCP-owned tabloid Global Times continue to glorify Mao.
 Rather than focus on consequences, state media newspapers claim that revolutions typically have a brutal side and are unable to be viewed from the "humanitarian perspective".
 Critics of Mao Zedong look at the actions that occurred under his leadership from the point of view that "he was better at conquering power than at ruling the country and developing a socialist economy".
 Mao went to extreme measures on his path to power, costing millions of lives then and during his rule.